htsuruo/firebase-extensions/trigger-github-issues-from-crashlytics/PREINSTALL.md

 The features of this extension are as follows:

-- Automatically create a GitHub issue if new Crashlytics issue occurs using the [GitHub API](https://docs.github.com/ja/rest/issues/issues?apiVersion=2022-11-28#create-an-issue).
+- Automatically create a GitHub issue if a new Crashlytics issue occurs using the [GitHub API](https://docs.github.com/ja/rest/issues/issues?apiVersion=2022-11-28#create-an-issue).
 - Allow developers to set multiple required labels (e.g., `bugs`, `crashlytics`) for issues.

 | Crashlytics Issue | GitHub Issue |